 - Implement cybersecurity awareness training that is relevant to your employees' roles and responsibilities.

 - Enforce a strong security posture throughout your organization.
-This includes using strong passwords, encrypting data, and updating software regularly.
+This includes using strong passwords, multi-factor authentication, encrypting data, and updating software regularly.

 - Promote a culture of accountability and responsibility.
 Each employee should be held accountable for their actions and mistakes, and should be encouraged to report any suspicious activity or security incidents.